gramineproject/gramine/Documentation/devel/encfiles.rst

 - Additional authenticated data (AAD) is not used.

-- The crypto library used is mbedTLS, frequently updated by Gramine maintainers to be of the latest released version.
+- The crypto library used is mbedTLS, frequently updated by Gramine maintainers to be the latest released version.

 Representation on host storage and in SGX enclave memory
 --------------------------------------------------------